zahrakhadijha/ilikeyou/README.md

-# ilikeyou
+# I Like You
-A soppy personal web application that expresses my feelings towards my boyfriend utilizing advanced CSS skills
+A soppy personal project that expresses my feelings towards my boyfriend in the most nerdiest way possible.

+A practice of advanced CSS and SASS.